-By law, medical cannabis cannot be prescribed by a General Practitioner (GP).
-Prescriptions must only be issued by consultants listed on the Specialist Register of the General Medical Council specializing in the health condition for which you would like to receive CBPMs.
+By law, medical marijuana cannot be prescribed by a general practitioner (GP).
+Prescriptions must only be issued by consultants listed on the Specialist Register of the General Medical Council specializing in the health condition for which you would like to receive medical cannabis.
 A GP may refer you to a consultant, but unfortunately, that doesn’t mean the specialist will agree to prescribe medical cannabis for the reasons outlined above.

-By law, doctors can only prescribe a 30-day supply of medical cannabis which can technically be provided by any pharmacy.
-A prescription will state the type of cannabis medicine (oil, flower, capsules), how much THC or CBD is contained, the dose, and how often it should be taken.
+By law, doctors can only prescribe a 30-day supply of medical marijuana which can technically be provided by any pharmacy.
+A prescription will state the type of marijuana medicine (oil, flower, capsules), how much THC or CBD is contained, the dose, and how often it should be taken.

 Any CBPM supplied to patients in the UK must be approved and licensed by the Medical Healthcare Agency (MHRA) and Home Office, meeting strict criteria such as Good Manufacturing Practice (GMP).

 The reality is that, as CBPMs are unlicensed, not all pharmacies will be able to supply the medicine, so you may need to approach various before finding success.
 According to the Centre of Medical Cannabis, ordering the medicine will take between two days to two weeks.

 Again, like doctors, pharmacists are largely unfamiliar with CBPMs, so patience will be required.

 If you are a patient in the UK hoping to get a prescription for medical marijuana, it would be easy to feel disheartened about the slow progress being made.
 Thankfully, groups such as the United Patients Alliance, End our Pain, and the Centre for Medical Cannabis are lobbying for a more open and sensible approach to prescribing CBPMs.